-Brandie Nonnecke, PhD is Founding Director of the CITRIS Policy Lab and Co-Director of the CITRIS Tech for Social Good Program.
-She served as a fellow at the Aspen Tech Policy Hub and at the World Economic Forum on the Council on the Future of the Digital Economy and Society.
+Brandie Nonnecke, PhD is Founding Director of the CITRIS Policy Lab at UC Berkeley.
+She is a Technology and Human Rights Fellow at the Carr Center for Human Rights Policy at the Harvard Kennedy School.
+She served as a fellow at the Aspen Institute’s Tech Policy Hub and at the World Economic Forum on the Council on the Future of the Digital Economy and Society.
 She was selected as a 2018 RightsCon Young Leader in Human Rights in Tech and received the 2019 Emerging Scholar Award at the 15th Intl.
 Common Ground Conference on Technology, Knowledge, and Society.
-Her research has been featured in Wired, NPR, BBC News, PC Mag, Mashable, Buzzfeed News, and the Stanford Social Innovation Review.
+Her research has been featured in Wired, NPR, BBC News, MIT Technology Review, PC Mag, Buzzfeed News, Fortune, Mashable, and the Stanford Social Innovation Review.

 Brandie has expertise in information and communication technology (ICT) policy and internet governance.
 She studies human rights at the intersection of law, policy, and emerging technologies with her current work focusing on issues of fairness and accountability in AI.
-She has published research on algorithmic-based decision-making for public service provision in the urban context; how AI can enhance and augment human labor, especially for aging populations and individuals with disabilities; and outlined recommendations for how to better ensure applications of AI support equity and fairness.
+She has published research on computational propaganda tactics targeting contentious political issues before an election; algorithmic-based decision-making for public service provision in the urban context; how AI can enhance and augment human labor, especially for aging populations and individuals with disabilities; and outlined recommendations for how to better ensure applications of AI support equity and fairness.

-Her research, op-eds, and presentations are available at http://nonnecke.com.
+Her research publications and op-eds are available at nonnecke.com.